Arithmetic level raising for certain quaternionic unitary Shimura variety: Level raising conditions

-The level raising representation can be thought of as the representation where the $\chi_{1}\sigma$, $\chi_{2}\sigma$ part of the principal series degenerates into a twisted Steinberg representation by a quadratic character.
+The level raising representation can be thought of as the representation where the $\chi_{1}\sigma$, $\chi_{2}\sigma$ part of the type $\rmI$ representation degenerates into a Steinberg representation twisted by a quadratic character.
 More formally, we would like to have a congruence of the form